LOCATION

 DINING

-Chinese, French and American cuisine.
-You will delight in the abundance
+dishes, Chinese, French and American cuisine.
+You will delight in

-barbecues.
-There are few restaurants on the outer islands other than
+feasts and beach barbecues.
+There are few restaurants on the outer

 SCUBA